LordFoom/rutudu/README.md

 Wanted a TUI based todo list with hierarchies that doesn't just cat to the console, but allows navigation,collapsing, etc. Couldn't find one so here we are.

 You cannot edit and you cannot delete.

-I may never support this, just to give it that typewriter feel.
+I may never support this, to give it more of a typewriter resistance to change, maybe it'll help me think before I speak?

+Or maybe I will end up supporting it.

 You can cross-out and and uncross-out.